 If you prefer to live on the bleeding edge, you can also grab the source code from GitHub.

 If you are an IDE user, you can just grab the latest IDE plugin and follow the plugin installation instructions.

-First, Download a binary distribution of Groovy and unpack it into some file on your local file system.
+Download a binary distribution of Groovy and unpack it into some folder on your local file system.

-GROOVY_HOMEenvironment variable to the directory you unpacked the distribution.
+GROOVY_HOMEenvironment variable to the directory where you unpacked the distribution.

 JAVA_HOMEenvironment variable to point to your JDK.
 On OS X this is